Dr. Selby’s primary teaching responsibility is gross anatomy, both lecture and lab,

 Dr. Selby’s research focuses on the evolution of limb morphology.
 His interests are on the interpreting locomotor behavior from skeletal morphology.
 In particular, his research investigates the primate forelimb skeleton, to reconstruct the locomotor behaviors of ancestors to modern humans and great apes.
 He is also interested in the processes of skeletal development, as a way to determine how skeletal features arise, which can aid interpretation of fossil material.

-Selby, MS, and Lovejoy, CO.
-In Prep.
-Evolution of the hominoid scapula and its implications for human ancestry.
+Selby, MS, Lovejoy CO, 2017.
+Evolution of the hominoid scapula and its implications for earliest hominid locomotion.
+Am J Phys Anthropol.

 Selby, MS, Byron, CD.
 Morphometrics of the elbow relating to fine branch arboreality: Trochlear keel morphology and the proximal ulna.
 American Association of Physical Anthropology, 2014.
 Calgary, AB